-Changes passed by the Florida Legislature in January, 2013 to the Florida Motor Vehicle No-Fault Law are far more favorable to auto insurance companies than to consumers injured in auto accidents.
+Changes passed by the Florida Legislature in January 2013 to the Florida Motor Vehicle No-Fault Law are far more favorable to auto insurance companies than to consumers injured in car accidents.
 Commonly known as Florida’s PIP law, the changes can be found at §627.730, Florida Statutes.
 (PIP is an acronym for Personal Injury Protection).
 Fortunately, a Florida judge has issued a temporary injunction regarding further implementation of several limits on available PIP benefits and the exclusion of some medical professionals from the list of approved healthcare providers.
-The 2013 changes to Florida’s No-Fault Law are hailed as a victory for the auto insurance companies.
-And as expected, representatives of the insurance companies have vowed take any necessary action to overturn the pending temporary injunction.
+The 2013 changes to Florida’s No-Fault Law are hailed as a victory for the auto insurance companies, and as expected, representatives of the insurance companies have vowed to take any necessary action to overturn the pending temporary injunction.

-3. In order to be eligible for your entire $10,000 of PIP benefits, you must be diagnosed with an “emergency medical condition,” which means a medical condition manifesting itself by acute symptoms of sufficient severity, which may include severe pain, such that the absence of immediate medical attention could reasonably be expected to result in any of the following:
+- In order to be eligible for your entire $10,000 of PIP benefits, you must be diagnosed with an “emergency medical condition.
+An emergency medical condition refers to any medical condition which presents itself as acute symptoms of sufficient severity.
+These acute symptoms may include severe pain to such a degree that the absence of immediate medical attention could reasonably be expected to result in any of the following:

 (a) Serious jeopardy to patient health;

 (c) Serious dysfunction of any bodily organ or part.

 - If you are not diagnosed with an “emergency medical condition,” you are limited to only $2,500 in PIP benefits.